TopHatCroat/notion-ai-banner/README.md

 # Notion-AI-Banner

-Notion-AI-Banner is a service that automates the generation of image banners for Notion pages by using OpenAI's Dall-e image generation capabilities.
-This service detects new pages within a Notion database at regular intervals and creates summary banners that align with the content and specified tagging of the Notion pages.
+Notion-AI-Banner is an app that automates the generation of image banners for Notion pages by using OpenAI's Dall-e image generation.

 ## Features

-- Automatic detection of new pages in a Notion database at 15-minute intervals.
-- Image banner generation based on content summary and specified Notion properties.
-- Customizable influence of Notion properties on banner style.
-- Generated images are 1500x600 pixels in resolution.
+- Various ways to run the app: as a standalone script, as a server or as a scheduled task.
+- Customizable prompt generation and page filtering defined in `notion-transformer.js`.
+- GitHub Actions workflow to automatically generate banners for all pages on a daily basis or a single page on demand.
+- Currently it requires images to be uploaded to S3 due to [Notion API not supporting image uploads yet](https://developers.notion.com/reference/file-object).

-## Technologies
+## Technologies and libraries used

 - Node.js
 - Express
+- yargs
 - axios
 - Dotenv
 - OpenAI
 - cron
-- CSS3
-- HTML
-- Bootstrap
-- Socket.io
 - sharp

 ## Project Structure